Iamtsquare07/Iamtsquare07.github.io/README.md

-## Time Travela
+## My GitHub Page

+This is my official GitHub page, currently not updated, and is a default page to my fun project Time Travela.

-This application was created with love with the goal of making you smile.
+The application was created with love and with the goal of making you smile.

  You can check it out here: <a href="https://iamtsquare07.github.io/">Fun Travela</a>